Before you start, it may help to read the Make sense of University jargon page.

 Following is more information around how major and minor subjects work.

-With a few exceptions, most general bachelors’ degrees need to have at least one major subject, which is the subject chosen as your main area of study.
+With a few exceptions, most general bachelors’ degrees need to have at least one major subject or endorsement, which is the subject chosen as your main area of study.

 You could take a Bachelor of Commerce (BCom) majoring in Finance, or a Bachelor of Science (BSc) majoring in Geology.
 The papers you need to take for your chosen major subject are outlined in the Programme Requirements for each qualification.